Justus van Gent: Work

 The Communion of the Apostles (a.k.a.
 The Institution of the Eucharist, sometimes called The Last Supper) for the Confraternity of Corpus Domini in Urbino shows some adaptations from the characteristically Netherlandish high viewpoint and decoratively organized surface of the Calvary Triptych.
 Van Wassenhove also increased the size of the figures relative to the picture space.
 The work cites Dieric Bouts' The Martyrdom of St Erasmus in the figure of the Persian envoy.
+An enlarged version of the Communion of the Apostles shows that Jesus Christ is depicted with light rays originating from his head which is also surrounded by a circular aureola both of which constitute a halo.
 All other works attributed to Joos van Wassenhove were painted on commission by Federico da Montefeltro.
-In the enlarged version of Communion of the Apostles it can be easily seen that Jesus Christ is depicted with light rays originating from his head which is also surrounded by a circular aureola both of which constitute a halo.

 A series of 28 portraits of Famous men, which are still in existence and part of the collections of the Louvre and the Galleria Nazionale delle Marche in Urbino, have been attributed to Joos van Wassenhove.
 There are many arguments for such attribution.
 The paintings appear to be made by a painter grounded in Netherlandish technique who had become strongly influenced by Italian painting.
 In addition, in his biography of Federico da Montefeltro, his former librarian, Vespasiano da Bisticci, attests that van Wassenhove made the series of 28 portraits of Famous men.
 Technological examination of the Famous men has revealed similarities of these works with the other important earlier commission that van Wassenhove completed for the duke in Urbino, i.e. the Communion of the Apostles.
 The underdrawing showed that there was stylistic continuity between these works.
 The examination also disclosed a number of changes in composition and execution, which may point to a reworking by another artist.
 The attribution to van Wassenhove of some or all of the works in the Famous men series has not received unanimous support.
-Various other artists have been proposed as the author of the Famous men series, of whom the Spanish painter Pedro Berruguete has received the strongest support.
+Various other artists have been proposed as the author of the Famous men series, of whom the Spanish painter Pedro Berruguete has received strong support.
 The case for Berruguete rests on various arguments including the mention of a 'Pietro Spagnuolo pittore' in Urbino in 1477, a reference to the Famous men by Pablo de Cespedes dating from 1604, which could be regarded as an attribution to Berruguete (although Cespedes specifically stated that they were by a Spanish painter 'other' than Berruguete), the depiction of a Spanish-language book in a painting in the series and stylistic similarities with later works of Berruguete.
 Although the matter of attribution is still unresolved the known pictures of this Spanish artist are inferior in style and technique to those in the Famous men series and are unlikely the work of the same artist.
 Another hypothesis is that the work was a collaborative effort by the studio of van Wassenhove in Urbino, in which Berruguete may have worked as a collaborator.